hazaarlabs/hazaar-mvc/docs/src/docs/basics/middleware.md

 Hazaar supports three types of middleware:

 * *Global Middleware* - Only middleware listed in the `middleware.global` array in your config is loaded and executed for every request.
 The array can contain class names or aliases.
 Aliases are defined in the `middleware.aliases` property and map to class names.
+You can also pass arguments to global middleware by defining the middleware as an array, where the first element is the class/alias and subsequent elements are arguments.
 * *Route Middleware* - Route middleware is attached to specific routes and only executed for requests matching those routes.
 This is useful for applying authentication, authorization, or other logic to selected endpoints.
+You can pass arguments to route middleware by providing them as additional arguments to the `middleware()` method.
 * *Controller Middleware* - Middleware can also be registered directly within a controller's constructor.
 This allows you to apply middleware to specific controller actions, with fine-grained control using `only` and `except` methods.
+Arguments can be passed after the middleware name in the `middleware()` call.

 ::: tip
 Global middleware runs for every request.
 Route middleware runs only for requests matching the route.
 Controller middleware runs for specific actions within a controller.